 The Windmill turned 200 in 2016, making it MEGA OLD.
-Considering it's age however, it's still a looker and perfect for an unusual, south London selfie op.
+Considering its age however, it's still a looker and perfect for an unusual South London selfie op.
 Fancy having a nosy?
 The windmill is open for guided tours between April and October, which you can book here.
-Check it out, it's a wind-million times better than anything YOU had planned!

 Blenheim Gardens, SW2 5EU -

 Now over 100 years old, the Ritzy Cinema is an iconic part of the Brixton furniture.
-Restored to it's original, turn-of-the-century charm, it still has all those amazing architectural features and a red velvet curtain.
+Restored to its original turn-of-the-century charm, it still has all those amazing architectural features and a red velvet curtain.
 Classy!
-Owned by Picturehouse Cinemas, there are loads of great deals to get money off your tickets, especially if you are a student, plus, there is an upstairs live music venue, unimaginatively named 'Upstairs', for if you decide your night isn't over after the end credits.
-If you are looking for a fancy place to impress a date, look no further than the Ritzy in Brixton.
+Owned by Picturehouse Cinemas, there are loads of great deals to get money off your tickets, plus there is an upstairs live music venue called named 'Upstairs' (duh!) for when you decide your night isn't over after the end credits.

 Brixton Oval, SW2 1JG -

-Another of Brixton's iconic, architectural landmarks, the Brixton Academy was built in 1929, starting out in life as a theatre.
-Since then, it has be reopened many different times under many different names but has never lost it's musical roots.
-The venue has had many a legend pass through it's doors, including The Smith's, Madonna, The Clash, The Prodigy and the Sex Pistols to name but a few, and is likely to see many more in the future.
+Another of Brixton's iconic landmarks, the Brixton Academy was built in 1929, starting out in life as a theatre.
+Since then it's been reopened many different times under many different names but has never lost its musical roots.
+The venue has had many a legend pass through its doors, including The Smiths, Madonna, The Clash, The Prodigy and the Sex Pistols to name but a few, and is likely to see many more in the future.
 Rock on!

 211 Stockwell Rd, SW9 9SL -